gasperphoenix/FritzBox/README.md

 Please refer to the example scripts as reference how to use this package.
 They are stored in the "example" subfolder of the project.

-Basic example for presence supervision:
+Basic example for presence supervision.
+Assume your Fritz!Box is configured to run on 192.168.178.1 using the password "PASSWORD" for access and you want to supervise the presence of the device "iphone":

 ```python
 import fritzbox.FBPresence as fp